Francis' Incarnational Ministry

 Discussion questions

 1. What does it mean for a global missionary to be incarnational?
-How does Francis of Assisi exemplify this concept?
+What is there about Francis of Assisi that exemplifies this concept?

 2. How did Francis of Assisi's encounter with the Sultan demonstrate the power of incarnational ministry?
 What impact did it have on the Sultan?